jerekapyaho/eumemberdata/README.md

 The order is important here, because you can't create countries before their capital cities exist, and so on.

+Missing column values are expressed as the literal string `NULL`, so if you import a CSV file directly into SQLite, you will need to replace it with an actual `NULL` value.
+This is because there is no way to express an empty value in SQLite when importing a CSV file.

+Currently the only tables that can have NULL values are `country` and `membership`.
+After the CSV files have been imported, you can update the relevant rows like this:

+    UPDATE country SET national_day = NULL where national_day = 'NULL';
+    UPDATE membership SET euro_date = NULL where euro_date = 'NULL';
+    UPDATE membership SET schengen_date = NULL where schengen_date = 'NULL';
+    UPDATE membership SET exit_date = NULL WHERE exit_date = 'NULL';

+These columns are defined in the database schema as allowing NULL values.

 Verify that the data has been imported into the database with a `SELECT` statement such as:

 ```
 SELECT country_code FROM country;
 ```

+Exit SQLite with the `.quit` command.

 ## Example queries